 Part of Dr. Ellis’ motivation was that the money from being Skorpio would help him pay for his student loans.

 Skorpio soon made his first move, seemingly patterned after movie serial killers.
-He killed a number of street criminals whose family names spelled I-R-O-N.
+He murdered a number of street criminals whose family names spelled I-R-O-N.

 As Steel (John Henry Irons) had recently moved to Jersey City, he and the police assumed :